seanwhs/Tutorials/JS-Labs/Browser/Lab 1: Introduction to JavaScript Debugging & Strings.md

-## Lab Sheet: Introduction to JavaScript Debugging & Strings
+## Lab 1: Introduction to JavaScript Debugging & Strings

 **Objective:** Understand how to link JavaScript to HTML and utilize the Browser Console for debugging and dynamic string output.